The Enigma Chronicles - Echoes

 "If I know her well enough, she'll pace herself, but only until she's compiled enough evidence to work against your claim," I explained, true to every word.
 "I can assure you I won't let that happen.
 She's a devoted officer... but hardly a match for my cunning.
 I'll slowly but surely persuade her to drop the convictions."

 He arched a brow.
 "Ya bragging, aren't ya..."

-"I'm on it.", He muttered, then made a dash for the elevator.
+"I'm on it," he muttered breathlessly, then made a dash for the elevator.

 Now alone in the dusk of the empty corridor, I took a moment to ponder what was at stake.
 Between Wilma's treachery and Anna's relentlessness to serve justice, my plans were slowly slipping into jeopardy.
 Maybe this was the universe sending me a message.
-But if that was the case, I'd send one right back: "I'm the infection without a cure."
+But if that was the case, I'd send one right back.

 Further up ahead, the coastguard units patrolled the walkways up and down, most of them accompanied by a Growlithe or Luxray.
 The silence of the boatyard felt like an invisible net slowly surrounding them, as they were utterly oblivious to the young intruder skulking beneath their watch.